 former warriors were supported in peace work.

 We also work to support the local governments to take more responsibility for development in their own regions by virtue of the constitution that was reformed in 2013.
-In this way, local residents can have more influence on decisions regarding their own lives.
+In this way, local residents gain more influence on decisions regarding their own lives.

-The work is conducted in cooperation with local authorities as well as local and UN organisations.
+FCA’s work in Kenya is conducted in cooperation with local authorities as well as local and UN organisations.